 About the Exhibition

-Among the 41,500 tulips, look for sweeping beds of The Cure (hot pink), La Courtine (yellow with a red flame), and Teletubby (orange).
+Among the 41,500 tulips in year 2015, look for sweeping beds of The Cure (hot pink), La Courtine (yellow with a red flame), and Teletubby (orange).
 New bulbs include Gander’s Rhapsody (pink and white), National Velvet (red) and Jap Groot (yellow and cream).
 Container gardens spill over with Wilbrink’s Star (red and yellow), Honeymoon (white) and Orange Princess (orange).

 As part of the Daffodil Project – a worldwide effort memorializing children killed in the Holocaust – nearly 1,000 new Narcissus have been added to the Garden.
 In addition, about 1,500 new perennial bulbs now call the Garden home, including Alliums, Galanthus, Leucojum and Anemones.
 The new additions join hundreds of thousands of existing daffodils, tulips, crocuses and hyacinths.
 “Planning for our tulip displays begins one year out while the current year’s blooms are in full swing,” says Amanda Campbell Bennett, manager of display gardens.
 “Our overall color schemes for each planting bed rotate annually, so no two years are alike!”